fmsouza/wcode/README.md

 #### `npm start`

-Runs the web application in the address http://localhost:3000, and the server in http://localhost:9876
+Runs the application in the address http://localhost:9876.
+Wait a few seconds and the web application will be built and ready for using in the browser.

 #### `npm run build`